status-im/status-desktop/scripts/translationScripts/README.md

 1. Copy the translation files from https://github.com/status-im/status-react/tree/develop/translations to `/nim-status-client/scripts/translationScripts/status-react-translations`
 2. Run `node qstrConverter.js` in the `translationScripts/` directory
 3. Run `lupdate` in the `ui/` directory
+4. [Optional] Manually translate the remaining strings in QT Linguist
+5. Run `lrelease -idbased i18n/*.ts` in the `ui/` directory

 :tada: You're files are converted to use `qsTrId` and the translation files are updated.